ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Accessible.rst

         }
     }

-The `role </sdk/apps/qml/QtQuick/Accessible#role-prop>`__ is set to ``Button`` to indicate the type of control.
+The :ref:`role <sdk_qtquick_accessible#role-prop>` is set to ``Button`` to indicate the type of control.
 Accessible.name is the most important information and bound to the text on the button.
 The name is a short and consise description of the control and should reflect the visual label.
-In this case it is not clear what the button does with the name only, so
-`description </sdk/apps/qml/QtQuick/Accessible#description-prop>`__
-contains an explanation.
-There is also a signal handler `Accessible.pressAction </sdk/apps/qml/QtQuick/Accessible#pressAction-signal>`__ which can be invoked by assistive tools to trigger the button.
+In this case it is not clear what the button does with the name only, so :ref:`description <sdk_qtquick_accessible#description-prop>` contains an explanation.
+There is also a signal handler :ref:`Accessible.pressAction <sdk_qtquick_accessible#pressAction-signal>` which can be invoked by assistive tools to trigger the button.
 This signal handler needs to have the same effect as tapping or clicking the button would have.